 Those with one to four years of experience at the company can expect to make $12.01 per hour on average.
 The largest fraction of Festival Foods people (32 percent) have been working for five to nine years and earn $11.96 per hour on average.

 Being a Certified ServSafe Food Handler certainly has its perks — salaries approach approximately $12.32 per hour and far exceed the paychecks of those without certification.
 Regarding pay and education, Festival Foods pays those with a Bachelor's Degree the most — around $15.00.

 The best-paying skill to have in this role appears to be Order Inventory; employees who claim this ability report median compensation of about $12.76 per hour.
 A relatively widespread skill at Festival Foods is Customer Service; the larger part of employees use it for work.
 Data Entry, Cash Handling, and Customer Relations were also reported by many survey participants.

 Benefits and Perks

-A solid majority of workers participate in a 401(k) program.
-For a majority of workers, benefits include health insurance, and more than half of workers get dental coverage, too.
-Some other advantages of working at Festival Foods are employee stock ownership plan (esop), company store discount, and stock options.
+A large number of workers plan for retirement by taking advantage of the company-sponsored 401(k) program.
+For more than half of workers, benefits include health insurance, and over one-half of workers get dental coverage, too.
+Perks also include company store discount, employee stock ownership plan (esop), stock options, and life insurance.